 - IPC (7-th edition)

-New workplace of the IPO SR
+Workplace of the IPO SR in Bratislava

 VII.
 Matters concerning mutual exchange of patent documentation and information